Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/14 - Scalability Design/README.md

 **Skill Description**
 ----------
-The Fellow understands the importance of scaling, how it impacts the overall goals of the company and consequences on users.
-They know when to make trade-offs between scalability designing for short term and long-terms goals.
-They're relentless in thinking about their design decisions and how it'll work in the future at 10x usage.
+The Fellow understands the importance of scaling, and how scaling impacts the overall goals of the company and end users.
+The Fellow knows when to make trade-offs between scalability designing for short term and long-terms goals.
+The Fellow is relentless in thinking about their design decisions and how the product will work in the future at 10x usage.

 **Output**
 ----------